Anthem of the Seas

 Anthem of the Seas is a owned by Royal Caribbean International (RCI) and the second ship of her class.
-The Quantum class is the fourth largest class of cruise ships behind MSC Cruises's Meraviglia class and Royal Caribbean International's Icon class and by gross tonnage.
+The Quantum class is the fourth largest class of cruise ships behind MSC Cruises's Meraviglia class and Royal Caribbean International's and by gross tonnage.

 Concept and construction

 Anthem of the Seas docked at the Santa Catalina cruise terminal in Las Palmas, Canary Islands.

 On 11 February 2011, Royal Caribbean announced that they had ordered a new class of ships from the Meyer Werft shipyard in Papenburg, Germany, the first of which was scheduled to be delivered by autumn 2014.
 At the time, the project was code-named "Project Sunshine".
 Later that year, two 20.5-megawatt ABB Azipod XO propulsion units were ordered for that ship.

 On 29 February 2012 the company announced that a second "Project Sunshine" ship had been ordered and would be delivered by Spring 2015, and ordered identical Azipod propulsion units shortly thereafter.
 Just under a year later, on 31 January 2013, Royal Caribbean announced the official name of the new class of ships, Quantum Class, as well as the names of the first two ships in the class, Quantum of the Seas and Anthem of the Seas.
 The keel was laid on 19 November 2013.